amschwartz/PayzenWebServicesSDK/README.md

 - Install maven

 - Download and import the project into your IDE or simply clone it from Git.

 - First time run from root directory: *mvn -Pgenerate-ws-stubs install*.
-This will generate all the web service stubs.
+This will generate/update all the web service stubs.

-- From that time, it is enough to execute *mvn install* to regenerate the library.
+- From that time, it is enough to execute *mvn install* each time to regenerate the library.

-- If the tests fail because the configuration data is not right you can skip the tests using *mvn install -Dmaven.test.skip=true*